ethersphere/SWIPs/SWIPs/swip-8.md

 ### Contract Uprgades

-In order to facilitate the uprage of the contract either in case of a discovered vulnerability or some feature extension (such as adding new witness types), it is recommended that the part holding the funds with the database of payments and the part that verifies witnesses are in separate contracts so that a backwards-compatible upgrade can be performed with minimal disruption.
+In order to facilitate the upgrade of the contract either in case of a discovered vulnerability or some feature extension (such as adding new witness types), it is recommended that the part holding the funds with the database of payments and the part that verifies witnesses are in separate contracts so that a backwards-compatible upgrade can be performed with minimal disruption.

 In order to avoid centralized control, it is also recommended that it is the witness-verifying contract that is referenced in client configuration so that client operators can independently decide for themselves when and whether to switch to a new contract, as they become available.